johnazariah/orleans-contrib-universalsilo/README.md

 * A _class library_ project for **grain-controllers** where controllers are provided to expose grain methods over WebAPI
 * A _xunit test_ project where grains can be tested in a test cluster, with examples of how to do **unit-** and **property-based-** testing
 * A _solution file_ to coordinate the projects together
-* A `Makefile` script to help you with the incantations to use whilst developing
+* A `Makefile` script to help you with the incantations to use whilst developing.
+You do not need to know `make` to use it
-* A `Dockerfile` script to package your application into a Docker container
+* A `Dockerfile` script to package your application into a [Docker](https://www.docker.com/) container.
+You do not need to have Docker installed if you do not want to use it
 * `.gitignore` and `.dockerignore` files to help keep your working set clean
-* A `.github` folder which contains a simple CI pipeline ready to build your library if you commit it to a GitHub repository
+* A `.github` folder which contains a simple CI pipeline ready to build your library if you commit it to a [GitHub](https://github.com/) repository

 [Experimental]
 * A `tye.yaml` script to build, run and deploy your application via [Tye](https://github.com/dotnet/tye)
-* A `docker-compose.yml` script to orchestrate a multi-node cluster on your local machine
+* A `docker-compose.yml` script to orchestrate a multi-node cluster on your local machine using [Docker Compose](https://docs.docker.com/compose/)

-In future, there will be scripts to help you set up Azure CI pipelines & AKS clusters, deploy to Kubernetes clusters, and so forth.
+In future, there will be scripts to help you set up Azure CI pipelines & AKS clusters, deploy to Kubernetes, and so forth.

 **4. Build, Test and Run the sample app.**